 CSE Honors Program

 The CSE Honors Program encourages eligible undergraduate students to perform advanced study in their major.
-Students in the honors program work closely with faculty on an undergraduate research project, typically completed over two quarter.
+Students in the honors program work closely with faculty on an undergraduate research project, typically completed over two quarters.
 As a result, the honors program is excellent preparation for further study in a graduate program.
-Students who complete the honors program also have an honors distinction officially bestowed upon them upon graduation.
+Students who complete the honors program also have an honors distinction officially bestowed on them upon graduation.

 Eligibility for Admission

 In accordance with University Honors Program guidelines, to apply for the CSE Honors Program students must meet the following prerequisites:

 - Junior-level standing in a CSE major.